Case Study: "Bridges - Build - Burn"

-Weekly, Empirical Designs will premier one new piece of artwork inspired by a randomly selected strategy from a special deck of cards called the "Oblique Strategies".
-The series will serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
+Every so often Empirical Designs will release a piece of artwork inspired by a randomly selected prompt from a special deck of cards called the "Oblique Strategies".
+The purpose of trying a method like this is to serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
 The “Oblique Strategies” is a deck of cards, created by musician Brian Eno and artist Peter Schmidt.
 The first edition was published back in 1975.
 Each card contains a phrase or cryptic remark which can be used to break a deadlock or dilemma situation.
 Some are specific to music composition; others are more general.
 Examples include “Use an old idea”, “State the problem in words as clearly as possible”, and "Only one element of each kind".

 According to Gregory Taylor, founder of RTQE.net the introduction to the cards cryptically reads “These cards evolved from our separate observations on the principles underlying what we were doing.
 Sometimes they were recognized in retrospect (intellect catching up with intuition), sometimes they were identified as they were happening, sometimes they were formulated.
 They can be used as a pack (a set of possibilities being continuously reviewed in the mind) or by drawing a single card from the shuffled pack when a dilemma occurs in a working situation.
 In this case, the card is trusted even if its appropriateness is quite unclear.
 They are not final, as new ideas will present themselves, and others will become self-evident.”